sikhote/sinclair.tech/public/assets/md/thoughts/interview-preparations.md

 ### Creating a checkout experience at Veyl

 - Architecting deployment patterns for multiple domains
-- Preseting approaches to CTO and the proposed solution
+- Presenting approaches to CTO and the proposed solution
 - Owner of project, all major features, and all bugs
 - Guided two other developers to contribute
 - Created detailed documentation for future developers